cfe84/proletarian-wizard/README.md

 - Group view by state or project
 - Display task status as icon
 - Support in-line attributes (use @attributeName(attributeValue))
+- Show selected todos on top (add an @selected attribute to the todo)

 ### 0.8.0